apparebit/konsole/README.md

 current logger class with a subclass that supports the `detail` keyword argument, and enables the capture of Python warnings through the logging system.

 konsole's public API follows below.
-It includes one function each for updating configuration settings, for accessing the `__main__` application logger, and for redirecting the output.
-Another six functions print messages at different levels.
-The API is type-checked with [mypy](https://mypy.readthedocs.io/en/stable/).
+It consists of one function to update the configuration, one function to access the `__main__` application logger, and six functions to print messages at different priority levels. konsole includes type annotations, which have been validated with [mypy](https://mypy.readthedocs.io/en/stable/).